microknights/ConditionalFeature/README.md

 ## How do i get started?

 Inherit one of the ConditionalFeatures; BooleanConditionalFeature or EnumConditionalFeature (more to come).
-Three approaches can be used with the FeatueToggles.
+Three approaches can be used with the a ConditionalFeature.

  - Set the value directly on instantiating, or override ResolveFeatureValue().
  - Provide a Func.
 This will be called every time the ConditionalFeature is queried.
 The Func controls the thread safety.